tejasnayak25/hacknight-29/README.md

 </table>

 ## Origin
-This project was taken up during the Hacknight hackathon and was going within 20hrs .
+This project was taken up during the Hacknight hackathon and was running within 20hrs .